Spaceicality/Spaceicality/README.md

 ### Where can you reach me?
 You can reach me via my socials at [Linktree](https://linktr.ee/Spaceicality/).
 My DMs on Bluesky will always be open. <br />
-You can also reach me on Discord @spaceicality
+You can also reach me on Discord @spaceicality <br />
 You can email me at [contact@nolananderson.dev](mailto:contact@nolananderson.dev)

 <!--